alexisVallet/animation-character-identification/README.md

 Compiling and running using Visual Studio
 -----------------------------------------

-Requires Visual Studio 2012, please download and install the the express version for windows desktop if you don't already have it installed on your computer: http://www.microsoft.com/visualstudio/eng/downloads
+Requires Visual Studio 2010, please download and install the the express version for windows desktop if you don't already have it installed on your computer: http://www.microsoft.com/visualstudio/eng/downloads .
+If you already have another version of Visual Studio installed, please make sure to uninstall it beforehand as it may provoke conflicts.

 Download the latest sources from this url: https://github.com/alexisVallet/animation-character-identification/archive/master.zip